 Bake at 350°F / 175°C for 50 minutes, keeping a careful eye on it.
-The jam will bubble (this is normal) and the crust must be well done and a nice golden color.
+The jam will bubble (this is normal), and the crust must be well done and a nice golden colour.

 Transfer to a cooling rack and carefully remove the tart ring (or leave to cool on the base of the tart pan).